0cyn/ktool/docs/source/ktool.rst

    It can be initialized without a Slice if you are building a Mach-O Representation from runtime data.

    .. py:attribute:: macho_header
-      :type: ImageHeader
+      :type: MachOImageHeader

-      if Image was initialized with a macho_slice, this attribute will contain an ImageHeader with basic info loaded from the Mach-O Header
+      if Image was initialized with a macho_slice, this attribute will contain an MachOImageHeader with basic info loaded from the Mach-O Header

    .. py:attribute:: base_name
       :type: str